NeutroniumCore/Neutronium.Simple.Template/README.md

 * `npm run serve`

-    Serve files for Neutronium hot-reload.
+    Serve files for Neutronium for debug in local browser using `.cjson` files as view-model.

 * `npm run live`